 Day 1 – Gocek

-Start your Turkish gulet cruise holiday in Gocek harbour in the afternoon, and meet your captain and crew.
-You can spend the first night on board in Gocek harbour or a bay close by.
+Your Turkish gulet cruise holiday starts in Gocek harbour in the afternoon, and meet your captain and crew.
+Spend the first night on board in Gocek harbour or a bay close by.

 Day 3 – Aga Limani